leabanovac224055/selfRF/selfrf/data/iqdm/README.md

-# 📁 Narrowband Data Preprocessing Scripts
+# 📁 Narrowband Data Preprocessing Scripts & IQ Dataset Loader

+This folder contains:

-This folder contains scripts for preprocessing **SigMF** recordings into **TorchSig-compatible Zarr datasets** and generating metadata feature vectors for downstream machine learning tasks.
+✅ Scripts for preprocessing **SigMF** recordings into **TorchSig-compatible Zarr datasets**, ready for machine learning tasks.
+✅ A custom **IQ dataset and PyTorch Lightning DataModule** for easily loading preprocessed `.zarr` narrowband data into training pipelines.

-The focus is on **narrowband signal extraction**, isolation, and preparation.
-Some older versions and experimental scripts are also included for reference.
+The focus is on narrowband signal extraction, realistic signal isolation, and preparation, as well as providing dataset logic compatible with TorchSig and PyTorch Lightning.
+Older versions and experimental scripts are also included for reference.

 ---